Lucii07/POWER-BI-PROJECT/README.md

 Add a calculated column named "area_code", by extracting the characters before the dash ("-") in the "store_phone" field

-5) Connect to the MavenMarket_Regions csv file
+5) Connect to the Regions csv file

-Name the table "Regions" and make sure that headers have been promoted
+make sure that headers have been promoted

 Confirm that data types are accurate (Note: "region_id" should be whole numbers)

-6) Connect to the MavenMarket_Calendar csv file
+6) Connect to the Calendar csv file

-Name the table "Calendar" and make sure that headers have been promoted
+make sure that headers have been promoted

 Use the date tools in the query editor to add the following columns: